 Driving by a car accident site where a loved one was killed might trigger negative emotions, thoughts, and reactions.

 Hiding your darkness can be exhausting.
-Maybe you are longing for relief from the bottled up pressure you feel.
+Maybe you are longing for relief from the bottled-up pressure you feel.

-You need to consider whether this pressure is temporary or accumulating destructive energy that will only worsen by delaying it.
+It would help to consider whether this pressure is temporary or accumulating destructive energy that will only worsen by delaying it.

-Knowing why you want to share your darkness will determine the amount of detail that you are willing to share.
+Knowing why you want to share your darkness will determine the amount of detail you are willing to share.